ctds-usyd/library-webscraping/_episodes/04-lxml.md

 * We can look at the HTML source code of a page to find how target elements are structured and how to select them.
 * We can use the browser console to try out XPath or CSS selectors on a live site.
-* We can use the visual scrapers to handle some basic scraping tasks.
+* We can use visual scrapers to handle some basic scraping tasks.
 These help determine an appropriate selector, and may also perform spidering.

 This is quite a toolset already, and it's probably sufficient for a number of use cases, but there are limitations in using the tools we have seen so far.